facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 This happens because these cylindrical color models do not represent out of gamut colors in a very sane way.
 When
-lightness exceeds the SDR range of 0 - 1, they can return extremely high saturation or even negative saturation.
-So even
+lightness exceeds the SDR range of 0 - 1 (or `0 - 100%` as people generally associate HSL), they can return extremely
-a slightly out of gamut sRGB color _could_ translate to a value way outside the cylindrical color model's boundaries.
+high saturation.
+So even a slightly out of gamut sRGB color _could_ translate to a value way outside the cylindrical
+color model's boundaries.

 For this reason, gamut checks in the HSL, HSV, and HWB models apply tolerance checks on the color's coordinates in the
 sRGB color space **and** the respective cylindrical model ensuring we have coordinates that are close to the color's